zewdu444/zewdu444/README.md

 # 💫 About Me:
-👯 I’m looking to collaborate on full stack web development project<br>🌱 I’m currently learning in microverse<br>💬📫 How to reach me:<br>      • zewdu444@gmail.com
+👯 I’m looking to collaborate on full stack web development project<br>🌱 I’m currently learning in microverse boot camp<br>💬📫 How to reach me:<br>      • zewdu444@gmail.com

 ## 🌐 Socials: